sidesteps/blog/_posts/2021-06-14-fun-of-clojure.md

 ## Start from data

 You see how data-centric clojure is.
-To get the fun of clojure try on this data-first mindset:
+To get the fun of clojure try this data-first mindset on:

 - Clojurish way to start designing your code is by writing some data that you'll be wrapping it on.
 - Then you wrap some code around it and see how it wraps by sending it to [REPL](https://clojure.org/guides/repl/introduction) for fast feedback/insights.